 If you do not have a tradition in your home to read books out loud together, then you should make one soon.
 It is a beautiful opportunity to bond with each other, have discussions, share ideas and feelings, teach and learn from each other, develop a love for reading and earn rewards when done for the sake of Allah!
 It especially becomes all more rewarding and meaningful when you are reading Islamic books.

-Although this is a e-book, I personally like to get it printed out so that I can hold the book in my hands rather than my laptop or ipad (it’s just more traditional, natural and engaging!).
+Although this is a e-book, I personally like to get it printed out so that I can hold the book in my hands rather than my laptop or iPad (it’s just more traditional, convenient and engaging!).
 So, the choice is yours!

-Oh yes, another tip for a mother on budget like myself… I print only the cover page of e-books in colour that have many pages and the rest of it goes black and white.
-This way the book still looks attractive to kids (and to me as well) while I save on the unnecessary costs (I don’t have a printer yet).
+Another tip for a mother on budget like myself or for a classroom use… I only print the cover page of e-books in colour and the rest of it goes black and white.
+This way the book still looks attractive to kids (and to me as well) while I save on the unnecessary costs.

 I pray that your children enjoy and benefit from the book.

 Now that my child is older (grade 3, Alhamdulillah), I’m including the biographies of Sahaba in our Islamic curriculum.
 This is why I have made a Biography Worksheet as a follow-up activity for her to do.
 This way, the knowledge is retained for a longer time and she will also learn to reflect and understand the text more deeply.